data-apis/scipy-2023-presentation/paper.rst

 system (TODO: citation) (a variant of the Borda count (TODO: citation) which favors candidate APIs having high relative usage).
 From the rankings, we assigned standardization priorities, with higher ranked APIs taking precedence over lower ranked APIs.
-We published all source code, usage data, and analysis as public artifacts available on GitHub.
+All source code, usage data, and analysis are available as public artifacts on GitHub.
 (TODO: repo citations)

 Array API Standard
 ==================